CPNV-ES-RIA2/LUIS/README.md

 ### Dockerized Application

-Make sure you are in the `lpo-vision` folder for the following commands.
+Make sure you are in the `lpo-vision` folder for the following commands and chose the build according to your environment.

+When running the docker container, the web application will be accessible at [localhost:8080](http://localhost:8080).

 #### Development build